Disable git EOL Conversions -

 - On both machines:

-Git config --global core
+Git config --global core- On both machines:

 - Create a new repository from an empty folder at: